sghpjuikit/player/README.md

 ## The Catch XXII

+- Some of the widgets or features are **experimental**, buggy or confusing (its being worked on, so stay tuned).
+- Linux and Mac not tested for now.
-- Memory consumption varies, but is higher than native apps.
-Normally i have get about 250-400MB, but it depends on use case.
-Lots of widgets will eat more MB.
-32bit is more effective (64bit effectively doubles memory - so ill only provide 32-bit version).
-Handling large pictures (4000^2 px) fullscreen on large monitors can also rapidly increase memory consumption (but picture quality stays great).
+- Memory consumption is worse than what native applications could do.
+Normally i have get about 250-450MB, but it depends on use case.
+Lots of widgets will eat more memory.
+Handling large pictures (4000^2 px) on large monitors can also rapidly increase memory consumption (but picture quality stays great).
+32bit is more effective (64bit effectively doubles memory consumption), so ill only provide 32-bit version.
-- Some of the widgets or features are **experimental** or confusing
-- No flac and ogg playback.
-Library supports them.
-- No playlist file support (.m3u, etc)
+- No playlist  support (.m3u, etc) for now.
+Maybe later.
+- Using shadows on text or icons (in custom skins) can severely impact performance, but i think that goes true for any app.
+- no transparent bgr for now (due to java bug causing massive performance degradation)
+- visually big tables with lots of text can impact performance (we are talking full-hd and beyond)

 ## Download & Use

 Download link coming soon.

+- download zip
+- extract anywhere
+- run the exe file

-Starting the application for the first time will run an automatic guide, that will guide you through the basics of the application.
-Nothing invasive, it can be closed forever very easily, but it does provide some context to the features of the application, so i **recomment the guide**.
+  Starting the application for the first time will run a guide.
+Before you close it, read at least first couple of tips (like where to find the guide if you need it again...).

-Platforms:
-- Windows
-- Linux (not fully tested, no support for global shortcuts)
-- Mac (untested).

 Tips:
 - use tooltips!
 Cant stress enough.
+- If you get 'trapped' and 'locked in' with no idea what to do, press right ALT (layout edit mode) or click anywhere (mouse buttons often navigate) - once you get the hang of it, you will see how convenient it is.
 - widgets, popups and containers have informative "i" buttons that provide valuable info on possible course of action

+## Contact

+If, for whatever reason you want to get in touch, mail the address associated with this account.

 ## Contribution

-In case you are interested in the development or in contribution, send mail to the address associated with this github account.

 There are several areas that one can contribute to:
 - application core - involves java & javaFX code, OOP + Functional + Reactive styles
-- skins - requires very basic knowledge of css and a lots of patience
+- skins - requires very basic knowledge of css and a some of patience
-- widgets - involves java & javaFX code
+- widgets - involves java & javaFX code & knowledge of the APIs
 - testing & bug reporting
-- design - logos, overal app motives and spreading the word (no, not yet...)
+- feedback and spreading the word

 ### Development

 The provided files are
 - source files
 - working directory containing application data.
-- libraries
+- dependencies (libraries and projects to import)

 In order to successfully build and run the application the working directory should be set up in the project's settings in the IDE to: '/working dir'.
 All libraries in the 'extra/lib' must be imported in the project.